ohata-toast/Webshell-Threat-Detector/en/console-guide.md

 ### For Linux

-1. Click Copy Clipboard to copy the execution script.
+1. Click Copy Clipboard to copy the installation script.

-2. Access the instance terminal to execute.
+2. Access the instance terminal for installation.

 3. Create and execute the agent script as administrator.